Welcome to the Raising Achievement web area!

 The high cost of school failure and inequity for individuals, and for society more widely is increasingly being recognised across Europe.
 Raising the achievement of all learners is seen not just as a policy initiative, but also as an ethical imperative.

-The 'Raising the Achievement of All Learners in Inclusive Education' project (2014–2017) aims to provide evidence of effective practice in raising achievement and building the capacity of schools and communities to include and support all learners.
-This work builds on the previous Raising Achievement for all Learners (RA4AL) Agency project from 2012.
+The 'Raising the Achievement of All Learners in Inclusive Education' project (2014–2017) aimed to provide evidence of effective practice in raising achievement and building the capacity of schools and communities to include and support all learners.
+This work built on the previous Raising Achievement for all Learners (RA4AL) Agency project from 2012.

-The current project involves a range of stakeholders including school leaders, researchers, teachers, parents and learners, as well as local and national policy makers.
+The project involved a range of stakeholders including school leaders, researchers, teachers, parents and learners, as well as local and national policy makers.